Sign the Petition Today

 Project 2025 proposes implementing just two income tax brackets, which would raise taxes on Americans in the current lower brackets and lower taxes on Americans in the upper brackets.
 Project 2025 would repeal the corporate minimum tax and lower the corporate tax rate from 21% to 18% – resulting in a $500 billion tax cut for corporations and the lowest corporate tax rate in 80 years.
 (Page 696)

 Rep. Stefanik supports legislation to make the Trump tax cuts for the wealthy permanent.
-She co-sponsored the Main Street Tax Certainty Act, which would extend tax breaks for the ultra-wealthy and give tax breaks to big corporations.
+She co-sponsored the Main Street Tax Certainty Act, which would extend tax breaks for the ultra-wealthy and would give tax breaks to big corporations.
+Stefanik also co-sponsored the Death Tax Repeal Act, which would fully repeal the federal estate tax.

 Raising home energy costs